-The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: working with multiple versions of datasets and ML models using DVC commands.
+The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: managing multiple datasets and ML models using DVC.
 We'll work with a tutorial that François Chollet put together to show how to build a powerful image classifier using a pretty small dataset.

-We highly recommend reading the François' tutorial itself.
-It's a great demonstration of how a general pre-trained model can be leveraged to build a new highly performant model, with very limited resources.
+We highly recommend reading François' tutorial itself.
+It's a great demonstration of how a general pre-trained model can be leveraged to build a new high-performance model, with very limited resources.

 We first train a classifier model using 1000 labeled images, then we double the